AriaSalvatrice/synth-printer/README.md

 - You can achieve neat light reflection tricks by using an interesting bottom fill pattern.
 I often use the concentric one.
 The effect is dramatic when used with a Silk filament!
 - Wanna use a beautiful but expensive specialty filament for your faceplates?
 Just swap filament after 3~4 layers!
 Do the visible layers with your fancy filament, and the rest with bargain bin stock.
 - After the first layer, it's safe to use the highest layer height your printer supports, we don't care about vertical accuracy.
+- After the first few layers, it's also safe to bump up your printing speed, up to the maximum you know your rig can handle.

 ### Printing the front as last layer